Idaho Department of Environmental Quality

-The Idaho Department of Environmental Quality is the department of the Idaho state government responsible for administration of state and federal environmental laws and regulations.
-The main offices of the department are in Boise, six regional offices are also maintained.
+The Idaho Department of Environmental Quality is the department of the Idaho state government responsible for administering state and federal environmental laws and regulations.
+The department's main offices are in Boise, and six regional offices are also maintained.

 History

 The department was established in 2000 upon the passing of amendments to the Idaho Environmental Protection and Health Act.
-Prior to 2000 DEQ in Idaho was a division of the Department of Health and Welfare.
+Before 2000, DEQ in Idaho was a division of the Department of Health and Welfare.

 Structure and functions

 It is organized into five divisions: